 REATA ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against Reata Pharmaceuticals Inc. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against Reata Pharmaceuticals Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-21, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Reata Pharmaceuticals, Inc. (“Reata” or the “Company”) ( RETA) in the United States District Court for the Eastern District of Texas on behalf of all persons and entities who purchased or otherwise acquired Reata securities between November 9, 2020 and December 8, 2021, both dates inclusive (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Reata Pharmaceuticals, Inc. (“Reata” or the “Company”) (NASDAQ: RETA) in the United States District Court for the Eastern District of Texas on behalf of all persons and entities who purchased or otherwise acquired Reata securities between November 9, 2020 and December 8, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 18, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.